bitcaster-io/bitcaster/docs/glossary/application.md

 # Application

-a deployment artifact and a logical subdivision of the [Project](project)
+a deployment artefact, part of a [Project](project)

-More to go here
+The application represents the origin of [events](event).
+It is usually a system that needs to send messages to users